 What is a website migration?
 Migrating a site refers to the process of moving or transferring an existing website to a new online location or platform.
 Any change that can impact your visibility and traffic is often referred to as a “migration.”
 There are various types of migrations that site owners and new designers need to be aware of, including:

 Platform changes: Switching the technology or content management system (CMS) that powers a website.
-For example, moving from WordPress to Squarespace, or transitioning from a custom-coded site to a templated site builder, can significantly affect how content is managed and presented online.
+For example, moving from WordPress to Squarespace, or transitioning from a custom-coded legacy site to a templated site builder, can significantly affect how content is managed and presented online.

 Structural changes: These changes affect the website’s architecture, including its internal linking structure, navigation, and individual page URLs.
 Moving from HTTP to a secure HTTPS protocol falls into this category.
 Structural updates and URL changes are common during site redesigns.